 - We’ll Handle Translation: As we found in the past, translation can be a tricky business for labels.
 Waiting for regional partners or sister labels to do and approve translations is cheap but very time consuming.
 Not to worry.
-Thanks to our translation partners, we can handle translations in most languages in less than 8 hours (including Russian, Chinese and Japanese).
+Thanks to Translation Services Singapore, we can handle translations in most languages in less than 8 hours (including Russian, Chinese and Japanese).

 - It’s Probably Already Translated: Most of our application, such as the photo booth, has already been translated into certain languages (Spanish, Italian, German, Japanese), so guess what?
 We won’t charge you extra!

 - Proven International Track Record: As i mentioned earlier, we have successfully designed, developed and launched international (multi-language, multi-region) applications for clients in gaming, movies, television and music!
 See the resources at the bottom of the page for more information.